weiserlab/ambuj/cs4222_project.md

 ## Setting up Contiki

-1. Create a folder named "nbr_discovery" in the contiki-ng/examples directory
+1. Extract provided [neighbour.zip](https://ambuj.se/neighbour.zip) in the contiki-ng/examples directory
-1. Copy nbr.c and Makefile in the above created folder
-1. Compile the nbr program using command “make TARGET=srf06-cc26xx BOARD=sensortag/cc2650 CPU_FAMILY=cc26xx” in the directory “contiki-ng/examples/nbr_discovery”.
+1. Compile the  program using command “make TARGET=cc26x0-cc13x0 BOARD=sensortag/cc2650” in the directory “contiki-ng/examples/nbr”.
 1. Use uniflash program to burn the binary file to the SensorTag.
 1. Observe the output of the program through the USB serial port.